maw-khan/metroCare_hospital_analytics_dashboard/readme.md

 Total Revenue
 ```

 This creates a pre-aggregated view of revenue by service category.
-The solution guide specifically emphasizes calculating revenue from the line-level revenue rather than summing unit prices.

 ---